xangel-xxx/xangel-xxx/README.md

 (This part is inspired by: @RougeAIs)

-⛔ = Busy or not very talkative , 🌜 = AFK or Doing something near computer
+⛔ = Busy/not very talkative , 🌜 = AFK/Doing something near computer
-🟢 = Online , willing to talk
+🟢 = Online/willing to talk

 $${\color{#c52e9f} ꒰⁐⁐⁐⁐୨୧⁐⁐⁐⁐꒱ \space ꒰⁐⁐⁐⁐୨୧⁐⁐⁐⁐꒱ }$$